slgrobotics/robots_bringup/Docs/MakeYourOwn/README.md

 - Raspberry Pi 5 8GB, Ubuntu 24.04 Server, ROS2 Jazzy Base and [robot software](https://github.com/slgrobotics/articubot_one) - see [this guide](https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Ubuntu-RPi)

-**Option:** instead of Arduino and H-Bridges use RoboClaw and correspondent [ROS2 driver](https://github.com/wimblerobotics/ros2_roboclaw_driver)
+**Option:** instead of Arduino and H-Bridges use _RoboClaw_ and correspondent [ROS2 driver](https://github.com/wimblerobotics/ros2_roboclaw_driver)

+**Note:**
+- Larger robots, when out of control, can be dangerous.
+An independent _[remote kill switch](https://www.amazon.com/DieseRC-Universal-Wireless-Receiver-Transmitter/dp/B098WGK35L)_ might be necessary.
+- When indoors, robot horizontal dimensions are dictated by standard door size.
+There should be some padding for a robot to pass through openings.
+- Round shaped robots navigate easier in tight spaces.
+Soft padding and side rollers protect walls.
+- For a two-wheeler with casters, weight distribution 2/3 on the wheels is preferrable.
+Two casters provide much better stability than one.
+- For larger robots ability to be transported in a vehicle is an important consideration.
-**Note:** Regular brushed motors generate a lot of voltage when robot decelerates/stops or is dragged by hand.
+- Regular brushed motors generate a lot of voltage when robot decelerates/stops or is dragged by hand.
-When using a common lead-acid battery these spikes will be dampened by the battery, so you usually don't need any protective devices.
+When using a common lead-acid battery these spikes are dampened by the battery, so you usually don't need any protective devices.
-But a charged Lithium battery with BMS will disconnect itself, rejecting the incoming current, and voltage spikes will damage anything connected to it.
+But a charged Lithium battery _with BMS_ will disconnect itself, rejecting the incoming current, and voltage spikes will damage anything connected to it.
-Depending on your robot design, a [Shunt Regulator](https://www.pololu.com/category/249/shunt-regulators) or a large electrolitic capacitor is needed.
+Depending on your robot design, a [Shunt Regulator](https://www.pololu.com/category/249/shunt-regulators) or a large electrolitic capacitor (4700+ uF 50 V) is needed.
-Some motor controllers might have protection built-in, some don't.
+Some motor controllers may have spike protection built-in, some don't.

 ----------------